TBD54566975/developer.tbd.website/site/docs/ssi/create-did.md

 The DID returned is using `key` as its DID method.
 Learn more about other [DID methods](https://www.w3.org/TR/did-spec-registries/#did-methods).

 ### DID Keytypes
 Each DID has one or more keys, and each key has a type.
+In our request, we specified `Ed25519` as it's sufficient for most use cases:

+`curl -X PUT -d '{"keyType":"Ed25519"}' localhost:8080/v1/dids/key`

 Some [keytypes](https://w3c-ccg.github.io/did-method-key/#format) give you different properties and can be used for different purposes.
 Some keys are better for signing, others for encryption.
 Some are even provided by the government (NIST).
 There are variations on how they're constructed to give different security properties.
-You can use any number of DID types but we recommend `Ed25519` as it's sufficient for most use cases.